luigidamico100/Music-Genre-Classification/genre_classification/README.md

 ## Generate the dataset

-To generate the the annotation dataset used for the modelling, run
+To generate the annotation dataset used for the modelling, run

     python data/make_dataset.py

-It takes as input the wav and images in `path_raw_wav_original` and `path_raw_images_original` a output the annotations file in `path_annotations`.
+It takes as input the wav and images in `path_raw_wav_original` and `path_raw_images_original` and outputs the annotations file in `path_annotations`.
 This scripts divide the examples in different folds, with a total of `20` folds (`0..19`) in a stratified fashion i.e. in each folder, there is the same number of examples of different class (genre)

 ## Trainig and evaluation